tirupati17/tirupati17.github.io/content/posts/swiftui-bigo-notation.md

 So the next time you're debugging your code or even just figuring out how to manage your time better, remember: life and code are not that different.
 They both have their own set of rules and complexities.
 But with a little wisdom (and maybe a few lines of Swift), we can navigate both like a pro.

-If you liked this ride, don't forget to share it and drop your thoughts in the comments (Not yet enabled :P).
+If you liked this ride, don't forget to share it and drop your thoughts in the comments.
 Got more ideas about linking life and tech?
 Hit me up; let's make sense of this crazy, beautiful intersection of bytes and beliefs.

 Until next time, keep coding and keep living.
 Peace out!